Skip to main content

 In either scenario, if you don't bring your account balance up by the specified time frame determined by your brokerage, they may liquidate your securities.

-For those with margin accounts, a margin loan can be an appealing way of accessing extra cash for a bigger purchase.
-But the complexity and potential risks mean that its use should be reserved for experienced investors who understand the ins and outs — just like trading on margin.
+A margin loan can be an appealing way of accessing extra cash without selling your investments.
+But the complexity and potential risks mean that its use is generally suited to experienced investors who understand the mechanics — including how margin calls work and how market fluctuations can affect their borrowing capacity.